verrazzano/docs/content/en/docs/troubleshooting/diagnostictools/analysisadvice/KeycloakDataMigrationFailure.md

 </div>
 {{< /clipboard >}}
-    - Check if the mysql server is up or not
+    - Check if the mysql server is up or not.
+If it is not up, check if the mysql pods are ready and try again.
       {{< clipboard >}}
 <div class="highlight">